osquery/osquery/docs/wiki/development/building.md

 GTEST_FILTER=sharedMemory.* ctest -R <testName> -V #runs just the sharedMemory tests under the <testName> set.
 ```

+## Running Cppcheck (Linux only)

+1. Install it from the distro repository: `apt install cppcheck`
+2. Build the **cppcheck** target `cmake --build . --target cppcheck`

+## Running clang-tidy (Linux only)

+The clang-tidy executable is shipped along with the osquery toolchain, and it is the recommended way to run it.
+It is however possible to use the system one, provided it's accessible from the PATH environment variable.

+1. When configuring, pass `-DOSQUERY_ENABLE_CLANG_TIDY=ON` to CMake
+2. Configure the checks: `-DOSQUERY_CLANG_TIDY_CHECKS=check1,check2` **(optional)**
+3. Build osquery

+By default, the following checks are enabled:

+1. cert-*
+2. cppcoreguidelines-*
+3. performance-*
+4. portability-*
+5. readability-*
+6. modernize-*
+7. bugprone-*

 # Building with Buck

 Building and testing is the same on all platforms.
 Each platform section below describes how to install the required tools and dependencies.